 - Eat avocados.
 These tasty fruits contain a range of heart healthy fats 75% monounsaturated and 25% polyunsaturated.
 They are versatile and can be used in sandwiches, salads, Mexican and Tex-Mex meals, and more.

 - Use guacamole instead of mayo in your sandwiches.
 Make your own guacamole by mashing fresh avocado with some fresh tomatoes cut into cubes and a squirt of lemon or lime juice.
 Use your guacamole as you would mayonnaise, on turkey sandwiches, with your tuna salad, and more.
-Be careful of commercially prepared guacamole, however, as it can often contain not so healthy fats.
+Be careful of commercially prepared guacamole, however, as it can often contain not-so-healthy fats.
 In fact, some actually contain very little avocado.
 If you must buy it, be sure to read the label to make sure avocado is listed as the first ingredient.

 - Eat nuts in moderation if you are not allergic.
 Studies have shown that those who eat 1 ounce of nuts each day have an easier time losing weight and keeping it off.
-Nuts are not only rich in healthy fats and certain vitamins and enzymes, their fiber makes you feel fuller and aids in digestion.
+Nuts are not only rich in healthy fats sources and certain vitamins and enzymes, their fiber makes you feel fuller and aids in digestion.

 - Try walnuts in your oatmeal each morning.
 Studies have shown that 8 walnuts a day can help lower you cholesterol naturally.
-A bowl of oatmeal made with quick oats, water and a dash of cinnamon can help lower it even more.
+A bowl of oatmeal made with quick oats, water, and a dash of cinnamon can help lower it even more.

 - Switch to peanut oil.
-Peanut oil is a monounsaturated fat, which means it is a simple fat easily digested and used by the body.
+Peanut oil is monounsaturated fat, which means it is a simple fat easily digested and used by the body.
 It increases healthy cholesterol in the body and is great for your skin and your memory.
 It works well in Asian-style dishes.

 - Cook at home using healthy oils so you can steer clear of artery-clogging trans fats.
-Healthy oils like peanut, olive and coconut oil give foods a rich flavor compared with the trans fats in store-bought cookies, cakes and other packaged convenience foods.
+Healthy oils like peanut, olive, and coconut oil give foods a rich flavor.
+Compared with the trans fats in store-bought cookies, cakes, and other packaged convenience foods.
 Trans fats are created by pumping hydrogen molecules into a range of (usually cheap and unhealthy) oils to make them solid and therefore less likely to spoil as the products they are made with sit on store shelves.
 Trans fats are damaging to heart health and should be avoided as much as possible.

 - Add coconut oil to your diet in moderation.
-Coconut oil is a saturated fat, but studies have shown it is processed by the body differently than animal-based saturated fats.
+Coconut oil is saturated fat, but studies have shown it is processed by the body differently than animal-based saturated fats.
 Coconut oil has been shown to offer a range of healing properties and can improve your digestive health.
 It is usually solid at room temperature but becomes liquid on warm days.

 - Use coconut oil in a wide range of tasty recipes, even if you are not fond of the flavor.
-Coconut oil is versatile and can be used in most forms of cooking and baking; however, some people find the taste too strong or overwhelming in subtly seasoned recipes.
+Coconut oil is versatile and can be used in most cooking and baking; however, some people find the taste too strong or overwhelming in subtly seasoned recipes.
 If you do not want the strong taste of coconut to be obvious in your dishes, use expeller-pressed or deodorized coconut oil.

 - Use butter in moderation.
 Butter contains a range of vitamins and nutrients, including Omega-3 fatty acids, which can be good for heart health.
-Butter does also contain cholesterol, true, but also offers a range of health benefits, such as helping you feel full for longer and boosting your metabolism.
+Butter does also contain cholesterol, true, but it also offers a range of health benefits, such as helping you feel full longer and boosting your metabolism.